 • Other factors, such as types of credit used: 10%

-While much of the information is comparable, one big difference may lie in how VantageScore and FICO evaluate data in order to generate scores, particularly for people without much credit history.
+While much of the information is comparable, one big difference is how VantageScore and FICO evaluate data in order to generate scores, particularly for people without much credit history.

 If you have little credit history, there’s a good chance you might not have a FICO® score.
 FICO requires at least six months of account data reported to a credit bureau within the past six months before a score can be established.